Starter trainer portrait

 Pokemon Trainer Generator is a Pokemon trainer generator for making original, non-affiliated trainer-inspired character art from a selfie, portrait, duo photo, or preset-only start.
 It focuses on the human trainer fantasy: adventure outfits, role-based styling, anime trainer portrait polish, Pokemon trainer avatar crops, trading card trainer framing, gym leader portrait energy, rival posters, champion looks, and optional creature trainer style cues while keeping uploaded identity recognizable where possible.

 It also sets the boundary: this is an unofficial fan-style monster trainer character and adventure anime avatar workflow, not a creature generator, generic anime portrait tool, official asset maker, or replica engine.
 The role, outfit logic, and trainer presentation come first.
 Results should feel inspired by monster-collector trainer art without copying named Pokemon Trainers, Pokemon, logos, badges, or official character designs exactly.
 Use it for avatars, cosplay planning, banners, and fandom edits rather than official asset replication.
+For a different visual treatment, try Funko Pop Yourself when the same idea should move into another style direction.

 — Chapter 02 —